-Figure 25: 400 hPa geopotential height (km) at 11 GMT on 26 September (left) and 27 September (right), 2018, from ERA-5 reanalysis.
+Figure 25: 400 hPa geopotential height (km) at 11 UTC on 26 September (left) and 27 September (right), 2018, from ERA-5 reanalysis.

 4.2 Cyclone Daniel

 Cyclone Daniel of 2023 was the deadliest Mediterranean surface flux-driven cyclone in recorded history, with a death toll exceeding 4,000 and thousands of missing persons, mostly owing to floods caused by the catastrophic failure of two dams near Derna, Libya (Flaounas et al., 2024).
 This flooding was the worst in the recorded history of the African continent.
 Figure 26 shows the track of Daniel’s center and a visible satellite image of the storm as it approached landfall in Libya is shown in Figure 27.
 Daniel became a surface flux-driven cyclone off the west coast of the Peloponnese on September 5th, made landfall near Benghazi, Libya, on September 10th and dissipated over Egypt on the 12th.